 on the first Sunday in April and ending at 2:00 AM

 on the last Sunday in October.
-Several states and territories of the U.S. (Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands, Arizona) do not observe daylight time.
-(In 2006, all of Indiana finally went on daylight time for the first time in over 30 years).
+Several states and territories of the U.S. (Arizona, Hawaii, Puerto Rico, the Virgin Islands, American Samoa, Guam, and the Northern Marianas Islands) do not observe daylight time.

 on the second Sunday in March) and ends one week later (2:00 AM